mechatroner/RBQL/README.md

 [Official Site](https://rbql.org/)

 #### Supported formats
-Below is the matrix of input data formats that RBQL supports out of the box.
+Below is the matrix of input data formats that RBQL supports out of the box:
-If you want to use RBQL as a library you can implement reading of additional custom formats.

 |Input Format          | Python | JS |
 |----------------------|--------|----|